Skip to main content

 Extending the Bot

-Now that you have a working bot, consider adding:
+Now that you understand how the bot works, consider adding:

-• More Binance tools — Add spot/futures trading, order management
+• More Binance tools — Spot/futures trading, order management

-• Price alerts — Schedule checks and notify users of price movements
+• Price alerts — Scheduled checks that notify users of price movements

 • Trade logging — Store trades to MongoDB for user history